chakib401/LMGEC/README.md

 python run.py --dataset wiki --beta 1 --temperature 1 --runs 3
 ```

-If you the code please do cite :
+If you use this code please do cite :

 ```BibTeX
 @inproceedings{fettal2022efficient,